ScottLogic/iOS8-day-by-day/12-healthkit/12-healthkit.md

 ## Introduction

 One of the more consumer-oriented features introduced in iOS8 is that of the Health app.
-It was featured in the keynote at WWDC and was...
-THIS ISN'T FINISHED.
+It was featured in the keynote at WWDC and has received a fair amount of hype since that point.
+In fact some of the world's biggest names in healthcare have already put their names behind it as being a huge step forward in modern healthcare.

 The underlying technology behind the health app is HealthKit, which is essentially a structured datastore designed specifically for health data.
 Not